 Contributors: Peter C. Bouteneff, George Demacopoulos, John Fotopoulos, Brandon Gallaher, Perry T. Hamalis, Valerie A. Karras, Alexandros K. Kyrou, Aristotle Papanikolaou, Elizabeth H. Prodromou, Nicolae Roddy, James C. Skedros, Andrew Walsh, and Gayle E. Woloschak.

 “This book brings together a number of Orthodox perspectives that are timely, informative yet original, and constructive.
 Most theological treatments of the ethics of war are Catholic and Protestant, and Orthodox Christians offer a fascinating perspective that might stimulate imaginative thinking and chisel away at some impasses.
-The volume provides a wonderful springboard for a serious conversation to happen.” ~Dr. Tobias Winright, Huber Mäder Endowed Chair of Health Care Ethics, Saint Louis University
+The volume provides a wonderful springboard for a serious conversation to happen.” —Tobias Winright, Hubert Mäder Endowed Chair of Health Care Ethics, Saint Louis University

-“Orthodox Christian Perspectives on War makes an original contribution to the scholarly conversation on how Orthodoxy views the ethics of war and peace.
-Since it includes essays from a variety of scholars with expertise in various subdisciplines of religious studies and theology, this study stands alone as an integrated collection of diverse scholarly treatments of the subject matter.” ~Dr. Philip LeMasters, McMurry University and St. Vladimir's Orthodox Theological Seminary
+“Orthodox Christian Perspectives on War makes an important contribution to the scholarly conversation on how Orthodoxy views the ethics of war and peace.
+Since it includes essays from a variety of scholars with expertise in various subdisciplines of religious studies and theology, this study stands alone as an integrated collection of diverse scholarly treatments of the subject matter.” —Philip LeMasters, McMurry University and St. Vladimir's Orthodox Theological Seminary